Skip to main content

 Analyst Summary

-Both Kapwing and Runway compete directly in the AI Video space, making this a head-to-head matchup within the same market segment.
+Within AI Video, Kapwing and Runway rank among the most closely watched rivals.
 Kapwing provides a browser-based AI-powered video editing platform that enables content creators, marketing teams, and social media managers to produce, edit, and repurpose video content without professional editing software or technical expertise.
 Runway is an AI video generation and editing platform founded in 2018 and based in the United States.

 Metrics Comparison